-As discussed in the Supply Supervision with VXX Inputs section, the VXx input pins on the ADM1066 have dual functionality.
+As discussed in the Supply Supervision with VXx Inputs section, the VXx input pins on the ADM1069 have dual functionality.
 The second function is as a digital logic input to the device.
-Therefore, the ADM1066 can be configured for up to five digital inputs.
+Therefore, the ADM1069 can be configured for up to four digital inputs.
 These inputs are TTL-/CMOS-compatible.
-Standard logic signals can be applied to the pins: RESET from reset generators, PWRGD signals, fault flags, manual resets, and others.
-These signals are available as inputs to the SE and, therefore, can be used to control the status of the PDOs.
+Standard logic signals can be applied to the pins: RESET from reset generators, PWRGD signals, fault flags, manual resets, and so on.
+These signals are available as inputs to the SE and, therefore, can control the status of the PDOs.
 The inputs can be configured to detect either a change in level or an edge.

 When configured for level detection, the output of the digital block is a buffered version of the input.
 When configured for edge detection, a pulse of programmable width is output from the digital block once the logic transition is detected.
-The width is programmable from 0 μs to 100 μs .
+The width is programmable from 0 μ s to 100 μ s.

 The digital blocks feature the same glitch filter function that is available on the SFDs.
 This enables the user to ignore spurious transitions on the inputs.
-For example, the filter can be used to debounce a manual reset switch.
+For example, the filter can debounce a manual reset switch.

-When configured as digital inputs, each VXx pin has a weak (10 μ A) pull-down current source available for placing the input into a known condition, even if left floating.
+When configured as digital inputs, each VXx pin has a weak (10 $\mu A)$ pull-down current source available for placing the input into a known condition, even if left floating.
 The current source, if selected, weakly pulls the input to GND.